2019 Rock & Roll Hall of Fame Inductee:

 - July 5, 2019 Munich, Germany (Olympic Stadium)

-I’m sure you might have a particularly noteworthy band that hasn’t been inducted into the Rock & Roll Hall of Fame yet, and it’s been soooo long you no longer care.
+You might have a particular music artist who hasn’t been inducted into the Rock & Roll Hall of Fame, but after so many years of waiting for their time to come, you no longer care.

-What’s added to this irritation were articles stressing — or attempting to validate — why Bon Jovi’s accomplishments deem them more than worthy.
+What added to this irritation were articles stressing — or attempting to validate — why Bon Jovi’s accomplishments deemed them more than worthy for induction.

-But after reading through their rationale and all the contributions they cite for the band, I’m only further convinced that Def Leppard should already be in the Rock & Roll Hall of Fame.
+After reading through critics’ rationale and all the contributions they cite for Bon Jovi, it further convinced me that Def Leppard should have been in the Rock & Roll Hall of Fame first.

 Bon Jovi’s Achievements are “Slippery When Wet” Compared to Def Leppard